Abhishek9589/OnlySeries/docs.md

 - Mobile top icons: Fixed bar; icons stay on a single line
 - In‑library search (pagination bar)
   - Default: search icon only
-  - Click icon: expands to input and auto-focuses; typing shows up to 20 results in dropdown
+  - Click icon: expands to a wider input and auto-focuses; typing shows up to 20 results in dropdown; border and focus ring are fully visible (no clipping)
   - Results dropdown: Does not affect main grid; respects watch filter; click to open the item/franchise dialog
   - Click icon again (or Esc): collapses input
 - Franchise toggle